Things to do

 Findhorn and the surrounding area offer activities to suit many different tastes

 Walkers can start directly from the cottage and reach in 10 minutes the Moray Coast Trail.
 Similarly, the Findhorn beach stretches for a couple of miles to Burghead and is a beautiful walk in all weathers.
-Nestled in the woods at Roseilse is a beautiful picnic and barbecue area.
+Nestled in the woods at Roseilse is a lovely picnic and barbecue area.
 There are many interesting walks in and near the neighbouring towns of Elgin and Forres, notably along the River Findhorn starting at Randolph’s Leap or Sluie.
 Culbin Forest at the other side of the bay is waiting to be discovered and is reachable by water taxi from the Findhorn Marina.

 Nature lovers can watch the ospreys catching their fish supper in the Findhorn bay, the seals relaxing on the sand banks and, if you are very lucky, the dolphins swimming in the Moray Firth.
 Specialised dolphin watching tours by boat are available from Inverness and Nairn and Chanonry Point is a good land-based viewing point.
 The Dolphin Centre in Spey Bay near Fochabers provides a wealth of information on these fascinating marine mammals.